 "Your ritual is ended.
 Your cultists are dead."

-The demon shrugged.
-“You’re right.
+Mal'akheth shrugged.
+"You're right.
 I cannot continue, but that is alright.
-There is always tomorrow.”
+There is always tomorrow.
+The Ninth Circle has waited three thousand years.
+We can wait another month."

 "There will be no tomorrow for you.
 You've been here too long," Arthur said, his voice cracking as he fought back the pain.
 "Let me rectify that."